 Nebraska Legislative Bill (L.B.)
 947, signed into law on April 20, 2016, allows individuals who have valid work authorization and demonstrate lawful presence in the U.S. to obtain a professional or commercial license in the state.

-Under this law, DACA recipients living in Nebraska are eligible to apply for and obtain professional and commercial licenses.
+Under this law, DACA recipients living in Nebraska are eligible to apply for and obtain professional and occupational licenses.

 Undocumented immigrants in Nebraska do not have access to a driver license or state identification card.